stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 be possible, depending on the first principles chosen; this is a subject of future work.

+Additionally, this document follows the principle of least exposure: in each use case, we attempt to define the minimum amount of information exposed by endpoints and middleboxes that makes the

 # Firewall Traversal for UDP-Encapsulated Traffic

-We presume, following an analysis of requirements in {{I-D.trammell-spud- req}}, as well as trends in transport protocol development (e.g. QUIC, the RTCWEB data channel) that UDP encapsulation will prove a viable approach for deploying new protocols in the Internet.
+We presume, following an analysis of requirements in {{I-D.trammell-spud-req}}, as well as trends in transport protocol development (e.g. QUIC, the RTCWEB data channel) that UDP encapsulation will prove a viable approach for deploying new protocols in the Internet.
 This, however, leads us to a first problem that must be solved.